biocuration2023/biocuration2023.github.io/register.md

 ## Cancellation policy

-Cancellations must be notified in writing to the Organizing Secretariat at meet_at_meetandwork.com.
+Cancellations must be notified in writing to the [Organizing Secretariat](mailto:meet@meetandwork.com).
 Refunds will be made under the following conditions:

- - For cancellations until January 31, 2023: full refund of registration fees received, excluded €100.00 administrative fee
+- For cancellations until January 31<sup>st</sup>, 2023: full refund of registration fees received, excluding a €100.00 administrative fee
- - For cancellations between January 31 and March 15, 2023: refund of 70% of registration fees received, excluded €100.00 administrative fee
+- For cancellations between January 31<sup>st</sup> and March 15<sup>th</sup>, 2023: refund of 70% of registration fees
+  received, excluding a €100.00 administrative fee
- - For cancellations after March 15, 2023: no refund will be possible
+- For cancellations after March 15<sup>th</sup>, 2023: no refund will be possible

 All refunds will be handled after the Meeting.